chikamichi/jumoku/README.md

 * Loopy (*not yet*): relax the *acyclic* constraint
 * Atomic (*not yet*): relax the *connected* constraint

-There are also strategies one may mixin:
+There are also strategies one may enable:

-* EdgeLabeling::Simple for a simple edge labeling scheme (increasing integer indexes), providing edges and nodes sorting facilities
+* a simple edge labeling scheme (increasing integer indexes), providing edges and nodes sorting facilities

 ## Basic usage